-A: You’ve probably heard the old saying, “It’s not what you know; it’s who you know.”
+You’ve probably heard the old saying, “It’s not what you know; it’s who you know.”
 In the world of finance and accounting, your technical skills undoubtedly help you climb the corporate ladder.
 But knowing how to network and putting those skills to work can put you a step ahead of the competition — and even open career doors.

-Some specific tips for networking in different arenas:
+Here are some specific tips for networking in different arenas:

-• At seminars and conferences
+Networking at seminars and conferences

-A: Professional organizations give you a chance to share ideas with industry colleagues outside the office.
+Professional organizations give you a chance to share ideas with industry colleagues outside the office.
 They can promote career development in many ways, helping you step into leadership roles and learn new tricks of the trade.
 Membership also demonstrates your career dedication to current employers, which is never a bad thing.

 Here are several finance and accounting-related professional networking groups that Robert Half works with on a variety of initiatives:

 • American Institute of Certified Public Accountants (AICPA)